netdata/netdata/README.md

   A high-performance algorithm to maintain both indexed and ordered pools of structures Netdata needs.
 It uses JudyHS arrays for indexing, although it is modular: any hashtable or tree can be integrated into it.
 Despite being in C, dictionaries follow object-oriented programming principles, so there are constructors, destructors, automatic memory management, garbage collection, and more.
 For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/dictionary).

 - **`ARAL`**<br/>
   ARray ALlocator (ARAL) is used to minimize the system allocations made by Netdata.
-ARAL is optimized for peak performance when multi-threaded.
+ARAL is optimized for maximum multi-threaded performance.
 It also allows all structures that use it to be allocated in memory-mapped files (shared memory) instead of RAM.
 For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/aral).

 - **`PROCFILE`**<br/>
   A high-performance `/proc` (but also any) file parser and text tokenizer.
-It achieves its performance by keeping files open and adjustings its buffers to read the entire file in one call (which is also required by the Linux kernel).
+It achieves its performance by keeping files open and adjusting its buffers to read the entire file in one call (which is also required by the Linux kernel).
 For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/procfile).

 - **`STRING`**<br/>
   A string internet mechanism, for string deduplication and indexing (using JudyHS arrays), optimized for multi-threaded usage.
 For more see [here](https://github.com/netdata/netdata/tree/master/src/libnetdata/string).